Limulo/website-restyle2016/_drafts/2017-10-06-anamorphic-distorsion.md

 A particular tool that will be useful in a case like this is something called [homography](https://en.wikipedia.org/wiki/Homography_%28computer_vision%29).

-Fortunately there is some ofx addons which can be helpful in such a case like:
+Fortunately there is some ofx addons which can be helpful such as:
 * [ofxMltMapping2D](https://github.com/morethanlogic/ofxMtlMapping2D)

 Interesting [lessons](https://www.youtube.com/playlist?list=PL1pxneANaikCO1-Z0XTaljLR3SE8tgRXY) by Peter Corke.